For a couple of hours a day,

 only works when the pulling out precise and abrupt is,

-cuz if it is a millisecond too late,
+cuz if you're a millisecond too late

 it might be child number eight,

-and that would surely bankrupt us.
+and that would surely bankrupt us."

 5. It's always fun to reflect